mhenke/cfwheels-training/00-upandrunning.md

 We need to change the Wheels datasource convention.
 Wheels assumes our datasource connection is the folder name Wheels resides in but for our case it is not 'cfwheels101' but 'JSBloggers'.
 We could have easily named our ColdFusion server instance but I wanted to show how we can easily override a Wheels convention.

 Press **Ctrl+Shift+R** while in Eclipse.
 This is the Open Resource window.
 I use this a lot when coding in Eclipse.
 Sometimes I highlight a file name in code and press **Ctrl+Shift+R**, other times I type in the file name like we will do next.
 Type in 'settings.cfm', and select 'settings.cfm - /JSBloggers/config'.
-This will open that file for use and type in ```<cfset set(dataSourceName="JSBloggers") /\>``` to tell Wheels to use this as are datasource.
-Also add in ```<cfset set(URLRewriting="Partial") /\>``` to tell Wheels to use Partial for URL Rewriting.
+This will open that file for us.
+In the file at the bottom, type ```<cfset set(dataSourceName="JSBloggers") /\>``` to tell Wheels to use this as are datasource.
+Also add ```<cfset set(URLRewriting="Partial") /\>``` to tell Wheels to use Partial for URL Rewriting.
 Then reload Wheels and you should see under DataSource, JSBloggers.
-To reload Wheels, you can add ```?reload=true``` to the url or click on the 'Reload' link in the Wheels debug section.
+To reload Wheels, you can add ```?reload=true``` to the url or click on the "Reload" link in the Wheels debug section.

-Our blog will be centered on "articles" so we'll need a table in the database to store all the articles and a model to allow our Wheels app to work with that data.
+Our blog will be centered on "articles" so we'll need a table in the database to store all the articles and a model to allow our Wheels app to work with that table.

 ### Working with the Database

 Wheels can uses migration files to perform modifications to the database with the **DBMigrate** plugin.
 Almost any modification you can make to a DB can be done through a migration.
 The killer feature about Wheels migrations is they're generally database agnostic.
-When developing applications a person might usually use MySQL as we are in this tutorial, but when deploying to their production server it is running PostgreSQL.
+When developing applications a person might use MySQL as we are in this tutorial, but when deploying to their production server it is running Oracle.
 Many others choose Microsoft SQL Server.
-It doesn't matter — the same migrations will work on all of them!
+It doesn't matter - the same migrations will work on all of them!
 This is an example of how Wheels takes some of the painful work off your hands.
 You write your migrations once, and then run them against almost any database.

 #### What is a migration?

 Migrations are a convenient way for you to alter your database in a structured and organized manner.
 Migrations are meant to be **symmetric**.
-Whatever a migration changes inside the 'up' method should be **undone** with the 'down' method.
+Whatever a migration changes inside the "up" method should be **undone** with the "down" method.
 Frequently in development you'll think you want the database to look one way, and then realize you need something different.
-You can create a migration to make your changes to the DB, start building, and then revert as necessary.
+You can create a migration to make your changes to the database, start building, and then revert as necessary.

-Let's generate a "Create table" migration for our articles.
+Let's generate a "Create table" migration for our articles table.
 In the browser select, DBMigration link in the Wheels debugging section and open it in a new tab (This will make switching between plugins and our code easier).
 And complete the page like:

 * Template: Create table
 * Migration prefix: Timestamp (e.g. 20110406075307)
 * Migration description: create articles table
 * Click create

-On the page, you should see text like 'The migration 20110406195353\create\articles\table.cfc file was created' showing the "create" was successful.
+On the page, you should see text like "The migration 20110406195353\create\articles\table.cfc file was created" showing the **create** was successful.
 Two new sections appear also on the page: **Migrate** and **Available migrations**.
 Under **Available migrations** you should see something like '20110406195353 **create\articles\table (create articles table)** not migrated'.
 This is saying a migration script exists but hasn't been run.

 Let's open '/db/migrate/(some\time*stamp)*\create\articles*table.cfc' and take a look.
-Press **Ctrl+Shift+R** again, and type '*create*' and select our newly created migration file.
-First please note the filename is our comment with underlines instead of spaces and a timestamp of when the migration was created.
+Press **Ctrl+Shift+R** again, and type '*create' and select our newly created migration file.
+The astrick is a wildcard in the Resource view.First please note the filename is our comment with underlines instead of spaces and a timestamp of when the migration was created.
 Migrations need to be ordered, so the timestamp serves to keep them in chronologic order.

-Inside the file, you'll see two methods: 'up' and 'down'.
+Inside the file, you'll see two methods: "up" and "down".

 ```cfm
 <cfcomponent extends="plugins.dbmigrate.Migration" hint="create articles table">